 The voltage of a car battery and a solar battery will actually be the same.
 Most batteries have a voltage of 12V which is suitable for battery banks.
 In this aspect nothing much to differentiate the two.
 Car batteries can also be connected in series to increase the voltage to 24V or 48V.

-There are various types of rechargeable batteries you can find in the market.
+There are various types of rechargeable batteries you can find on the market.
 The main two will be Lead Acid and Lithium batteries.
 Lithium batteries is the new technology that is used almost everywhere including electric vehicles which we discuss later and some diesel cars.
 Lead Acid batteries are the traditional types of batteries you’ll find in most cars.
-Lead Acid batteries can also be divided into Wet Lead Acid batteries, AGM and SLA batteries which don’t have an electrolyte.
+Lead Acid batteries can also be divided into Wet Lead Acid batteries, AGM, and SLA batteries which don’t have an electrolyte.

 This is not the only thing that set them apart and why you should not use car batteries for deep cycle uses not just solar.

-Difference and Similarities between Car Battery and Solar Battery
+Differences and Similarities between Car Battery and Solar Battery

 CCA stands for Cold Cranking Amps and this is where the power of the car battery lies.
 CCA is defined as the amps a battery can deliver in 30 seconds at 0°F. CCA rating for Car Batteries will be indicated in huge numbers as this is important when picking out a battery for starting an engine.

 Every time a battery is discharged and recharged this is called a cycle.
-Each battery has a Cycle life that is the number of times the battery can be charged and discharged.
+Each battery has a Cycle life which is the number of times the battery can be charged and discharged.
 A car battery will have a low cycle life as it is not meant to be fully discharged and is only partially discharged to start the engine and then recharged again by the alternator.

 Depth of discharge (DOD)

-DOD is measured as a percentage of energy that can be pulled out of Battery during each cycle.
+DOD is measured as a percentage of energy that can be pulled out of the battery during each cycle.
 A battery that is used for a battery bank needs to have deep discharge i.e can be discharged up to 80% of its capacity.
 This is what defines a deep cycle battery.
 A deep cycle battery can last for up to 5000 cycles even when deeply discharged while it is not sustainable to deeply discharge a car battery many times.